Selaginella tortipila: Morphology and life cycle

 Selaginella tortipila develops reproductive structures only in favorable conditions.
 The latter are cone-like structures called strobili.
 This phase of its life is crucial for survival but also important in colonization of a new habitat.
 It reproduces with spores.

 Spores remain the most vital part of the S. tortipila species, thus changes in spores structure could reshape morphologically and taxonomically the species.
 Scientists have recorded two sizes of spores in S. tortipila species.
 Megaspores with a diameter size between 0.25 mm and 0.41 mm have been observed in populations of straw-yellow to lemon chrome color range with rugose surfaces.
 Meanwhile, population of S. tortipila colored pale yellow reproduce with microspores of diameter size between 41 μm and 64 μm.

 In fact, S. tortipila and S. sherwoodii share similar spore properties which poses the question of their distinction as species from one another.

 Taxonomy

 Historically, Selaginella tortipila was named by A. Braun in 1865.
-Then later in 1902, Underwood discovered what seem to be a close relative of S. tortipila that he named instead S. sherwoodii as a distinct species in the genus Selaginellaceae.
+Then later in 1902, Lucien Underwood discovered what seem to be a close relative of S. tortipila that he named instead S. sherwoodii as a distinct species in the genus Selaginellaceae.
 Underwood's classification is based on the leaf arrangement and growth behavior of both species.

 The complex taxonomic debate arises here.
 In his review, Edgar T. Wherry combining both the similarities is spores properties, plasticity, habitat and many other factors led him to conclude that S. sherwoodii is an ecological form of S. tortipila.
 So, S. tortipila and S. sherwoodii are not distinct species.